Bioinformatics & Computational Biology

 If a student took BB 1101 in A term they should consider taking a math course.
 BCB majors are expected to take 5 math courses throughout their four years, with two being in calculus, one in statistics, and the other two chosen from a variety of different topics in math.

-Your third course should be a GPS, Humanities and Arts, Math, or Chemistry course.
+Your third course should be a Humanities and Arts or Social Science class.
 More information about these courses is available below:

-GPS stands for Great Problems Seminar is a course that is exclusively for first year students and allow students to learn about a problem in the world and work with a group on how to fix it.
+GPS stands for Great Problems Seminar, which are courses exclusively for first year students that allow students to learn about a problem in the world and work with a group on how to fix it.
 These courses are helpful with the transition to college as well as useful for students when preparing for projects such as IQP and MQP in junior and senior year.
 GPS courses run for both A and B term, so you will only need to choose one.
-BCB majors are recommended to take a GPS in either the fall or spring.
-For more information click here.
+Biology and Biotechnology majors who are interested in GPS should consider taking topics of particular interest including global health and nutrition.
+More information can be found here.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
 This consists of 6 courses in HUA subjects.
 The subjects available for HUA are: